-As true masters of tackling gum disease, periodontists offer procedures like debridement.
+As true masters of tackling gum disease, our Westchester periodontists offer procedures like debridement.
 It can remove calculus deposits from above and below the gumline.
 During this procedure, doctors use a special ultrasonic cleaner to remove deposits without damaging the gums or enamel.

 Typically performed in stages, scaling and root planing involves removing calculus deposits from above and below the gumline.
 But, unlike debridement, people who need scaling and planing may have advanced periodontal disease.
 Scaling is the process of removing tartar.
 Planing involves smoothing the surface of the teeth so that calculus is less likely to accumulate in the future.

 Periodontists in Westchester NY can also help with connective tissue or gingival grafts.
 The procedure strengthens tooth sockets and covers gum exposure.